AdobeDocs/experience-manager-cloud-service.en/help/overview/architecture.md

 * The Replication Service:
   * Situated in between the content management tier and the experience delivery tier.
   * Is responsible for processing the *publish* operations issued by content authors, then providing the published content to the publish tiers (AEM or Edge Delivery).

   >[!NOTE]
   >The replication service went through a complete redesign compared to the 6.x versions of AEM, as the replication framework from previous versions of AEM is no longer used to publish content.
   >
-  >The latest architecture is based on a “publish and subscribe” approach with cloud-based content queues.
-For the AEM publish tier, it allows a variable number of publishers to subscribe to the publish content and it is an essential part of achieving true and rapid autoscaling for AEM as a Cloud Service
+  >The latest architecture is based on a *publish and subscribe* approach with cloud-based content queues.
+For the AEM publish tier, it allows a variable number of publishers to subscribe to the publish content and is an essential part of achieving true and rapid autoscaling for AEM as a Cloud Service

 * The Content Repository service:
   * Is used by the AEM author tier.
   * Is a cloud-based instance of a JCR-compliant content repository, implemented by the Apache Oak technology.